dayton-outar/shillings/docs/BRAND.md

 # Notes from The Brand Gap

-© 2006 BY MARTY NEUMEIER
+© 2006 By Marty Neumeier

 ## Introduction